allen-garvey/wasm-dither-example/README.md

 ## License

-wasm-dither-test is released under the MIT License.
+wasm-dither-example is released under the MIT License.
 See license.txt for more details.